Characterising planar Cayley graphs and Cayley complexes in terms of group presentations: Abstract

 \section{Abstract}

-We prove that a \Cg\ can be embedded in the euclidean plane without accumulation points of vertices \iff\ it is the 1-skeleton of a Cayley complex that can be embedded in the plane after removing some redundant simplices.
+We prove that a \Cg\ can be embedded in the euclidean plane without accumulation points of vertices \iff\ it is the 1-skeleton of a Cayley complex that can be embedded in the plane after removing redundant simplices.
+We also give a characterisation of these \Cg s in term of group presentations, and deduce that they can be effectively enumerated.